mann-brinson/ISI_Launches_Scraper/README.md

 # ISI_Launches_Scraper

 **DESCRIPTION:** Technical interview for USC ISI MINDS lab.
-This application will create a .csv file containing dates & launch counts of Orbital Launches in 2019.
+This application will create a .csv file containing dates & launch counts of successful Orbital Launches in 2019.
 More requirements are outlined in the document 'SAGE Project - Web Scraping Assignment.pdf'.

 **USER GUIDE**